 Here you will find a description of the projects that I am currently involved in.
 I am currently concluding ‘Professional Practices’, whereas ‘Invisible Forces’ is expected to start mid-2020.
 These projects, as well as the other projects I am working on, all relate to the position of science in society.
 The majority focusses on societal impact of academic research in specific.

 Many academics consider engagement with and impact on other individuals, groups and organizations in society inherent to their profession.
 Nevertheless, in recent decades governments, research funders and universities have introduced policies and strategies to increase impact of academics on society.
 Effects of these policies and strategies on research are well documented.
 Surprisingly, effects on impact itself have thus far received little attention.
 Do policies affect the types of individuals, groups or organizations that academics engage with and have an impact on?

-My two-year Rubicon project for the first time addresses this issue within the context of universities by answering the research question ‘how do impact strategies affect societal engagement of academics?’
+My two-year Rubicon project for the first time addressed this issue within the context of universities by answering the research question ‘how do impact strategies affect societal engagement of academics?’
 The project is positioned in the managerialism versus professionalism debate and located at the intersection of science policy studies and public administration.
 I take a combined case study approach of the Netherlands and the UK and include nested case studies of four universities and three research fields.
 The first step of the project is to map how universities develop impact strategies and how these strategies are translated to faculty and department levels.
 The second step is to map how academics relate to these strategies.
 I am currently writing the last three papers that will result from this project.
 Also I am giving presentations to share the findings.
 Finally, I have developed a workshop for university management and professional staff that raises awareness about university impact strategies.